kopernic-pl/nodeporter-dashboard/README.md

 - **Cluster Node Summary:** See node count, total CPU, and memory at a glance.
 - **No hosts file or DNS hacks:** Access services using real node IPs—no manual setup required.
 - **Retro UI:** Styled with 8-bit fonts and vibrant colors for fun and clarity.
-- **GenAI-powered development:** Built and refactored using AI assistance for rapid iteration.
+- **AI-assisted development:** The codebase was built and refactored with the help of generative AI tools for rapid iteration.

 ---